 A DUI offense that causes injuries to another person will increase the potential punishment and may be charged as a felony.
 A DUI offense that causes the death of another person may be charged as a manslaughter or murder.

 At a minimum, a person found guilty of a DUI offense will have to:

 - Have their license restricted or suspended for a minimum of three months to a year

 A person charged with a DUI offense also has to deal with the proceedings initiated by the DMV, separate and apart from the court proceedings.
 If you are arrested for DUI, the DMV will suspend your license in a separate action from what the court is doing.
 Unless you request a hearing within ten days of the notice of suspension, you will lose your right to challenge the suspension.

 Let the Law Offices of Christian Kim Help

 Being charged with a DUI can be an onerous and costly experience.
-Being represented by an experienced DUI attorney who knows how to handle DMV hearings and court proceedings is crucial in ensuring that all of your rights are protected.
-At the Law Offices of Christian Kim, our attorney, Christian Kim, has successfully handled hundreds of DUI cases during his career as a prosecutor and a criminal defense attorney.
+Being represented by an experienced DUI attorney who knows how to handle DMV Administrative hearings and court proceedings is crucial in ensuring that all of your rights are protected.
+At the Law Offices of Christian Kim, our Orange County DUI attorney, Christian Kim, has successfully handled hundreds of DUI cases during his career as a prosecutor and a criminal defense attorney in California.